MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/read_surface.rst

 Description
 ------------

 Reads surfaces from the disk.
-Accepted are identical to those accepted by :ref:`convert_surface_matlab`.
+Accepted formats are identical to those accepted by :ref:`convert_surface_matlab`.